kanedinh/kanedinh/README.md

 ## WELCOME TO MY PAGE 👋👋👋
 My name is Khang Dinh (English name is Kane Dinh).
-I am currently a 3rd year student at the Univerity of Science - Vietnam National University HCMC.
+I am currently a 3rd year student at the University of Science - Vietnam National University HCMC.
 <!--
 **kanedinh/kanedinh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.